top of page

 Macular Degeneration: What Is It and Are You At Risk?

-In this article, you'll learn what macular degeneration is, who is most at risk, and how the disease is managed.
+In this article, we’ll explain what macular degeneration is, who is most at risk, and how it can be managed.

 What is macular degeneration?